shruthimysore/ie1-basic-stats/README.md

 Basic Statistics uses the Apache Ant build system. **Make sure that you have [Ant](https://ant.apache.org) installed.**

+### Adding text for testing reset and revert in git

+### Adding further changes for testing reset and revert in git

 #### How to build Basic Statistics and run its tests from the terminal:

 1. Change into the Basic Statistics root directory, which contains the *build.xml* build file.